h1376h/MLCourse/ML_Obsidian_Vault/Lectures/4/Quiz/L4_6_Quiz.md

 ## Question 3

 ### Problem Statement
-Consider a multi-class classification problem with 4 classes: A, B, C, and D. You decide to use the One-vs-One (OVO) approach with Support Vector Machines (SVMs) as the base classifier.
+Consider a multi-class classification problem with $4$ classes: A, B, C, and D. You decide to use the One-vs-One (OVO) approach with Logistic Regression as the base classifier.

 #### Task
 1. [📚] How many binary classifiers will you need to train for the OVO approach?
 List all pairs